• Skip to primary navigation

 As a general rule, it is understood that people who have a college degree or higher educational attainment strongly influence wages through augmented productivity.

-For example, many entry-level positions in manufacturing or production require few skills and are performed in a relatively similar manner no matter what company is doing it.
+For example, many entry-level positions in manufacturing or production require few skills and are performed relatively similarly, no matter what the company is doing.

-Because of this standardized level of skill required for these types of jobs, it means that everyone performing them will be paid an average wage given what they offer to the employer.
+Because of this standardized level of skill required for these types of jobs, everyone performing them will be paid an average wage, given what they offer to the employer.

 What if one of these employees goes for higher education?
-This could allow them to obtain a position as an architect or engineer where what is considered average skills in manufacturing are now what would be needed for high-level jobs.
+This could allow them to obtain a position as an architect or engineer, where average skills in manufacturing are now needed for high-level jobs.

 What this means then is that what was once considered average-skill work, like what’s done in manufacturing positions, would be compensated at a different rate than what was once considered a high skill.